olabacker/blogposts/220223-Mouseless browsing with Vimium.md

 # Conclusion

 This extension really allowed me to actually put the mouse aside in the common workflows.
+I would recommend it to anyone who is looking to improve their keyboard only browsing experience.